 Brainerd Public Utilities routinely monitors for constituents in your drinking water according to Federal and State laws.
 Some other contaminants were detected in trace amounts last year.
-(Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for in 2008.
+(Some contaminants are samsampled for in 2008.
 If any of these contaminates were detected the last time they were sampled for, they are included in the table along with the date that the detection occurred.)